UPDATED: September 9, 2021

 Issues in Child Custody and Visitation

 Child Custody and Visitation is often a heated topic during divorce proceedings.
-That is why it is so important to make sure that your attorney will be both thorough and assertive when fighting for your rights.
+It’s not only complex for the parents, but can also produce unnecessary pain for a child when the proceedings are handled badly.
+That is why it is so important to make sure that your attorney will be both thorough and assertive when fighting for your rights – each case is different, so a personalized touch is always needed.

 There are a variety of issues that can come up when determining the parents’ Custody and Visitation rights, including:

-- Parenting Plans – We craft parenting plans that create the foundation for the process of decision-making and time with children.
-While parenting plans may be adjusted as the child’s needs change, it’s important to have this done.
+- Parenting Plans – Parenting plans can be crafted to create the foundation for the process of decision-making and time with children.
+While parenting plans may be adjusted as the child’s needs change, it’s important to have this done so that the process is is clear, pre-established, and gentle for your child.
+The Texas Attorney General’s website offers some helpful resources for preparing for a successful co-parenting experience.

-- Child Support — The amount of child support can be affected by variables of the parents and the needs of the child.
+- Child Support — The amount of child support can be affected by many variables including the financial situation of the parents and the needs of the child.
 Significant changes in the financial circumstances for the custodial or non-custodial parent might require updates to the child support.

-- Contested Custody Disputes — We help our clients establish their rights and duties, possession schedules, and set child support for their children.
+- Contested Custody Disputes — While we would love for every situation to be amicable, we know this is not always the case.
+It’s essential that parents get their lawyer’s help in establishing their rights and duties, possession schedules, and set child support for their children.

-- Grandparent Rights — Family relationships beyond just the parent – child relationship are important.
-We advise our clients who want to protect their relationships with their grandchildren.
+- Grandparent Rights — Family relationships beyond just the parent–child relationship are important, and sometimes central in a divorce case.
+It’s important for grandparents seeking to protect their relationships with their grandchildren to get legal assistance.

 Jurisdiction for Texas Child Custody Cases